artnoage/ARC-AGI-2/memory_bank/activeContext.md

   * Redesigned settings panel to be more compact (70% height reduction)
   * Restructured settings panel into three vertical columns ("API Settings", "Navigation", and "Execution Controls") with visual separators for improved layout
   * Made sliders shorter to fit better in the compact panels
+  * **Added variation navigation similar to the testing interface**
+  * **Made version navigation always visible in the navigation panel**
+  * **Removed the "Random Task" task navigation button**
+  * **Integrated task navigation buttons (Prev/Next) with the task numbering display**
+  * Removed "Go to ID" and "Go to #" inputs from the navigation panel.
+  * Added a "Task Data Source" dropdown with options: "Use original", "Use variation", "Use both".
+  * Updated JavaScript to use the selected data source to determine which task examples (original, variation, or combined) are sent to the LLM.
 * Enhanced OpenRouter API integration:
   * Added model selector dropdown
   * Implemented temperature slider for controlling AI responses